Codex Fix Passes Every Test but Breaks at Runtime

 FAQ

 • Should I just disable green-CI auto-merge for agent PRs?
-Yes if you cannot add a runtime smoke step.
-The smoke step is better; auto-merge with a real runtime check is fine.
+Yes if you cannot add a runtime smoke step today — it is the safe default.
+But auto-merge is fine with a required preview-smoke check; the goal is a real runtime signal in the gate, not banning automation.

 • My e2e is too slow to run per-PR.
-Pick one critical-path scenario, run it on every agent PR.
-Full suite can stay nightly.
+Pick one critical-path scenario and run it on every agent PR.
+Full suite stays nightly.
 One real path beats zero.
+A 5-second curl of /healthz on the preview already beats a full green unit suite for catching deploy-time breakage.

 Tags: #Codex #AI coding #Troubleshooting #Testing